abuicke/tarot/qabalah/Qabalah.md

 It should be noted that terms such as *Joy* and *Pain* do not only refer to human emotions; they are fundamental qualities of the cosmos and of human experience.
 Joy is the experience of expanding and growing, Pain is the experience of contracting and disintegrating.
 These things can be experienced spiritually, intellectually, emotionally or physically; but they exist as independent principles.

 The qualities attributed to Yesod of the human experience have the nature of an electrical charge on the one hand, and a magnetic push or pull on the other.
 These are our drives, impulses, compulsions and instinctual responses.
 They produce a feeling of electricity in the body (nervous system arousal), and either an overwhelming draw towards (Joy), or repulsion away from (Pain), an object or experience.
-Samskaras are the retained impressions of these experiences in the etheric body, trauma being the retained impressions of negative experiences which continue to exert an influence on the person after the event has passed.
+Samskaras are the retained impressions of these experiences in the etheric body, trauma being the retained impressions of negative experiences<sup>8</sup> which continue to exert an influence on the person after the event has passed.
 It is not surprising that the etheric body, which correlates to Yesod, is the "electric body".
 Yesod is also associated with the reproductive organs, sexual attraction being a quintessential example of this magnetism and charge.

 ## The Sephiroth (of the human psyche)